MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module2_1-generate-explanations-using-github-copilot-chat.md

 ## Instructions

+The demo activities are designed for an environment that includes the following resources:

+- Visual Studio Code.
+- The C# Dev Kit extension for Visual Studio Code.
+- The GitHub Copilot and GitHub Copilot Chat extensions for Visual Studio Code.
+A GitHub account with an active subscription for GitHub Copilot is required.
+- Sample code projects created using C#.

+**NOTE**: We recommend that instructors consider using their own GitHub account and GitHub Copilot subscription for the demos.
+This will enable you to control and customize your dev environment.
+It will also make it easier to adjust the demos to fit the needs of your classrooms.

+**IMPORTANT**: If you choose to run the demos in the hosted lab environment rather than your instructor PC, you can unzip the sample apps in the hosted environment.
+You will need to configure the GitHub Copilot extensions in the hosted environment before you can run the demos.
+You may find that the hosted environment is slower than your local environment, so you may need to adjust the pace of the demos accordingly.

+### Introduce the demo

 GitHub Copilot Chat uses conversational AI assistance and smart commands to help you with coding-related tasks.
 One example is the ability to explain unfamiliar and complex code.

 You can use GitHub Copilot Chat to generate explanations for a number of reasons.
 For example: